Imagine Azumanga Daioh meets Seinfeld

 The anime was originally available on Crunchyroll,

 until the licence expired in August 2014 and it was removed along with Nichijou

 a certain Madonna

-song, or with the science-fiction novels by Isaac Asimov
+, or the science-fiction novels by Isaac Asimov

 , or a Paper Mario